-Auto ads is the latest AdSense product from Google.
+AdSense offers different types of ad formats for publishers and auto ads is the latest AdSense product from Google.
 This is much different than any other previous ad formats or improvements for AdSense publishers.
 As of now publishers need to choose different ad codes for different formats and insert in appropriate places on their site.
 This is a good option for those who have lot of time for analyzing the placements and work on optimizations to improve the click through rate.
-But spending more time on monetization will impact the time spend on creating quality content.
+However, spending more time on monetization will impact the time spend on creating quality content.
 Now that Google has come up with Auto ads to make everything obsolete.
 In this article let us explore more on how to setup auto ads in Google AdSense account and other important factors.

 What is Auto Ads?